-On the night of September 26/27 John Clark and I walked 30 miles to raise money for two refugee charities.
+On the night of September 26/27 my friend John Clark and I walked 30 miles to raise money for two refugee charities.
 More information on the walk, including a radio interview I did with BBC Wiltshire radio, can be found here: https://fundrazr.com/campaigns/212hR4/ab/b59ZP4

 These are my notes of the experience:

 John and I leave by the garden gate; it is after 8pm, and dark.
 At Twickenham, England is playing Wales.